 Inclusive Team Challenges for Exceptional Athletes

 World T.E.A.M.
-Sports’ inclusive Adventure Team Challenge at Frost Valley, New York in the fall of 2014 engages developmentally disabled teens and young adults from New York and New Jersey in an epic weekend of competitive team sporting events.
+Sports’ inclusive Adventure Team Challenge at Harris, New York September 12-13, 2014 engages developmentally disabled teens and young adults from New York and New Jersey in an epic weekend of competitive team sporting events.

 Sponsored by American Portfolios Financial Services Inc. and The Center for Discovery, this inclusive Challenge provides an opportunity for the developmentally disabled to solve sporting challenges.
 Each participating team will work together to successfully complete each stage of the multisport event to cross the finish line together.
-Held at the scenic Frost Valley YMCA Camp in the Catskill Mountains near Claryville, New York, the participating teams in the Challenge include four athletes with disabilities with six to eight able-bodied coaches.
+Held at Center for Discovery in Harris, New York, the participating teams in the Challenge include four athletes with disabilities with six to eight able-bodied coaches.
 Through inclusive competition, disabled participants build confidence and serves as a role model for others, as well as inspiring all competitors and spectators.

-The 2014 Adventure Team Challenge at Frost Valley will begin with an orienteering challenge at the Frost Valley YMCA.
+The 2014 Adventure Team Challenge New York will begin with an orienteering challenge.
 The following day, participants will climb Slide Mountain, the highest peak in New York’s Catskill Mountains, with a summit at 4,240 feet.
 Next, the teams participate in a relay challenge with bicycling, running, hurdles and other activities.
-After completing the relay challenge, the teams climb into canoes for the water segment of the challenge – paddling in Lake Cole at the Frost Valley YMCA camp.
+After completing the relay challenge, the teams climb into canoes for the water segment of the challenge.

 “When you have the opportunity to spend two or three days with the exceptional athlete in a World T.E.A.M. event, you look beyond the wheelchair, beyond their physical and emotional challenges, and see the human being looking right back at you,” said the Challenge organizer Lon Dolber, the CEO and President of American Portfolios.
 “You recognize all that is possible within yourself.”